EF4 framework settings

 NOTEIE browser does not support uploading.

-Save settings - save the template settings as file.
+Save settings - save the template settings as a file.

 The file will appear on the list of Stored settings option.

-NOTEYou have to save the template settings first in order to save them as file.
+NOTEYou have to save the template settings first in order to save them as a file.

 Storage location – location of the stored settings files on your server.

-On the Updates tab, you can check installed template and EF4 Framework version.
+On the Updates tab, you can check the installed template and EF4 Framework version.

 How to update framework?